Introduction

 = 2√14 sq. cm.
 Ans.

-Note – We know that triangle with all three sides of different measurements is Scalene Triangle.
+Note – We know that a triangle with all three sides of different measurements is Scalene Triangle.
 In the above example, the given triangle is a scalene triangle.

 Area of an Isosceles Triangle by Heron’s Formula